Adam Powell (game designer): Meteor Games

 Meteor Games' first project was Twin Skies, a 3D MMO that blended casual gaming and social networking elements with traditional massively multiplayer online role-playing games.
 Meteor Games released their first web-based game Vikings, Pirates and Ninjas in March 2009.
 The game was free to play on the web and Facebook.

-In the company's shift to the rapidly growing social gaming market it released several games based on internal intellectual property including: Island Paradise which became a large commercial success, Serf Wars, and Ranch Town.
+In the company's shift to the rapidly growing social gaming market it released several games and apps primarily for Facebook, including Island Paradise, Serf Wars, and Ranch Town.
+As of an interview with the CEO in February 2011, Meteor Games hadn't raised any venture capital but "was profitable".

-Meteor Games is headquartered in Los Angeles and has 100 employees.

-Late in December 2011, Meteor Games laid off 90% of its staff, shut down the Viacom-backed game "Treasure Keepers", and subsequently wound down all operations.
+Late in December 2011, Meteor Games laid off 90% of its staff, shut down the Viacom-backed game Treasure Keepers, and subsequently wound down all operations.

 Moglings

 Around June 2013, Adam stated that he, Donna, and TPOSG would be making a new game.
-In Donna's Reddit AMA, she said that the tentative title would be Moglings, and development would start in 2015.
+In May 2014 Donna hosted an AMA on the Neopets subreddit, in which she revealed that the project's working title was Moglings.
 On September 22, 2014, Adam stated in a post to the Moglings subreddit that the project would be suspended for some time, perhaps to be taken up again in early 2016.